-The target namespace for this version of DATEX II is http://datex2.eu/schema/2/2_0.
-The first version number indicates the version of the model, the second number the version of the schema generation tool that was used to generate the schema.
-The first version number is taken from the "modelBaseVersion" tagged value of the top level element, the seconded is fixed for a particular version of the mapping (e.g. hard coded in a software tool).
+The target namespace for this version of DATEX II is http://datex2.eu/schema/2/2\0.
+The first version number indicates the version of the modeland is taken from the "modelBaseVersion" tagged value of the top level element, the seconded is a legacy aretfact and is fixed.
+It will be removed in future major versions.